Safari Overview

 • Game drives and walking safaris in open plains

-• Horseback riding safaris — a unique experience (optional activity)
+• Horseback riding safaris - a unique optional experience

-• Over 300 bird species, including rare papyrus gonolek
+• Over 300 bird species, including the rare papyrus gonolek

 • Rich cultural experiences with local communities